moerwald/moerwald.github.io/_posts/2019-08-07-git-delete-branches.md

 {% endraw %}
 {% endhighlight %}

-If you've to force deletion (which GIT will tell you via {% highlight powershell %}git status{% endhighlight %}) you can use -D parameter.
+If you've to force deletion (which GIT will tell you via `git status`) you can use `-D` parameter.

-Deleting the corresponding remote branch is done via a {% highlight powershell %}git push{% endhighlight %} command.
+Deleting the corresponding remote branch is done via a `git push` command.
 In detail:

 {% highlight powershell %}git push --delete origin branchName{% endhighlight %}